Shoes of the Victim

 As a result, we feel strongly that every juror should place themselves in the injured party’s shoes and award a full-measure of damages without regard for the defendant’s ability to pay the verdict.
 Returning a jury verdict for less than a full-measure of damages is a denial of justice and a win for the insurance industry.
 After all, insurance companies make record profits year-in and year-out, despite jury verdicts in our civil justice system.

 Struggling through something similar?
 We can help.
-Contact us at Coffey Trial Law and schedule a free consultation at your earliest convenience!
+Contact us at Coffey McPharlin and schedule a free consultation at your earliest convenience!